kirielss/kirielss/README.md

-I am currently building projects as a freelancer _Full Stack Developer_ for the Poinge Developers program.
+I am currently building projects as a _Full Stack Developer_ for the Poinge Developers freelance program.

 </details>